leilabritezneira/leilabritezneira/README.md

 :blue_book: From June 2023 to October 2023 I studied a specialisation in development with WordPress.

+🕐 In October 2022 I started remotely the application designer and developer career at O'Clock School, a French school that offers high-level web development courses 🇫🇷 .
+I will finich this carrer in Abril 2024.

- 📖 In January 2022 I started remotely the University Technician Bachelor in Programming at the National Technological University (UTN), specifically in the Regional Faculty of San Rafael (UTN-FRSR):argentina:.
-It is a university career that I will finish in December 2023.
+ 📖 In January 2022 I started remotely the University Technician Bachelor in Programming at the National Technological University (UTN), specifically in the Regional Faculty of San Rafael (UTN-FRSR) 🇦🇷 .
+It is a university career that I finished in December 2023.

  :paintbrush: During 2022, I studied UX/UI designer career remotely in < Codo a Codo / > .
 It was a course of the Government of Buenos Aires the City dictated by the best designers.

-🗣 I can communicate in theses languages: :es: Mother language , :uk: C2 , :fr: B2
+🗣 I can communicate in theses languages: 🇪🇸 : Mother language , 🇬🇧 : C1 , 🇫🇷 : B2

  🌱 I am looking for a job where I can grow personally and professionally in this great web world.

- :nerd_face: As a web developer with a background as a designer I feel comfortable with these languages and tools:
+ 🤓 As a web developer with a background as a designer I feel comfortable with these languages and tools:

 <dl><dd><dl><dd><dl><dd><dl><dd>
  <dt> CMS :</dt>